This site contains affiliate links. Please see Policies for more information.

 • salt to taste

-• 3 sweet potatoes long ones make for pretty noodles!
+• 3 sweet potato long ones make for pretty noodles!

 Instructions